 Healthy skin is a barrier between the inside of the body and the outside environment.
-A rash means some change has affected the skin.
-A rash is generally a minor problem or is part of an illness that will go away on its own.
+A rash means that some change has affected the skin.
+In most cases, a rash is a minor problem or is part of an illness that will go away on its own.
 A rash may be caused by contact with a substance outside the body, such as poison ivy (contact dermatitis), or by other more serious illnesses, such as measles or scarlet fever (strep throat with rash).

-Generalized rashes over the whole body that are caused by viruses are more common in babies and young children than in adults.
-A rash may be caused by a viral illness if the child also has a cold, a cough, or diarrhea, or is in a day care setting where he or she is with other children with viral illnesses.
-Most rashes caused by viruses are not serious and usually go away over a few days to a week.
-Home treatment is often all that is needed to treat these rashes.
+Generalized rashes are over the whole body.
+Ones caused by viruses are more common in babies and young children than in adults.
+A rash may be caused by a viral illness if the child also has a cold, a cough, or diarrhea, or is in a day care setting with other children who have viral illnesses.
+Most rashes caused by viruses aren't serious.
+They usually go away over a few days to a week.
+Home treatment is often all that's needed to treat these rashes.

-After a child has had a rash caused by a virus, his or her body generally builds an immunity to that virus.
+After a child has had a rash caused by a virus, their body often builds an immunity to that virus.
 This immunity protects the child from getting that specific viral illness and rash again.
 Common rashes caused by viruses include:

-Localized rashes which affect one area of the body have many different causes and may go away with home treatment.
+Localized rashes affect one area of the body.
+They have many different causes and may go away with home treatment.
 Common localized rashes that occur during childhood include:

 Rashes that may require a visit to a doctor include:

-To know how serious the rash is, other symptoms that occur with the rash must be evaluated.
-Check your child's symptoms to decide if and when your child should see a doctor.
+To know how serious the rash is, other symptoms that occur with the rash must be looked at.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: